omar-polo/lstun/README.md

 lstun is a simple utility to lazily (on demand) spawn a ssh tunnel to a remote machine and kill it after some time of inactivity.

-Given its narrow scope, it's probably not useful to anybody but me, so I haven't invested much time in making it easily portable.
-Said that, it shouldn't be hard to compile it in non-OpenBSD systems: you have just to compile it by hand and (probably) provide an implementation for strtonum(3) and getprogname(3).
+Given its narrow scope, it's probably not useful to anybody but me so I haven't invested much time in making it easily portable.
+That said, it shouldn't be hard to compile it in non-OpenBSD systems: you have just to compile it by hand and (probably) provide an implementation for strtonum(3) and getprogname(3).